Bright Lights: tl;dr pharmacy with Dr. Brandon Dyson

 - Since our founding, we’ve donated over $25,000 to pharmacy students for professional development.

-Can you share an example of somehow whose life has been changed through working with tl;dr?
+Can you share an example of someone whose life has been changed through working with tl;dr?

 We don’t actively track the progress of our readers, because we aren’t a coaching service.
 However, we do receive feedback from folks regularly.
 Here is a recent testimonial: